13 Ideas For Your Summer Bucket List

 When the neighborhood dogs no longer fill the need for animal interactions, it’s time to head to a petting zoo.
 You don’t even have to leave the Seattle city limits for a little (faux) farm action: the Woodland Park Zoo lets little visitors pet goats and sheep and get a close look at cows, bunnies, donkeys and chickens.
 For a more authentic experience, visit Redmond’s Farrel-McWhirter Farm, which is home to the usual barnyard suspects as well as a miniature donkey, a mini horse, nature trails and a tire swing.
 Remlinger Farms in Carnation has a petting zoo, pony rides, a miniature train, and amusement park rides.

-You’re hesitant because: Despite parental best efforts, there’s a good chance that some toddler fingers are going to go directly from sheep wool or goat hair directly into their own mouth.
+You’re hesitant because: Despite parental best efforts, there’s a good chance that toddler fingers are going to go directly from sheep wool or goat hair into toddler mouth.

 Why you should do it anyhow: Pack some Purell and put your hygiene worries behind you.
 Petting little animals is fun, particularly when you don’t have to pick up their poop.